Current status of iccMAX specificationThis page describes the current status of iccMAX. It is updated as the status changes.

 Please contact the ICC Technical Secretary if you are interested in participating in developing, implementing or testing iccMAX.

-Potential testers should note that a reference implementation, the RefIccMAX project, released in January 2016 and updated in March 2016, provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of iccMAX based colour management profiles based on the iccMAX profile specification.
+Potential testers should note that a reference implementation, the RefIccMAX project, first released in January 2016 and regularly updated since, provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of iccMAX based colour management profiles based on the iccMAX profile specification.

 ICC will also continue work on Interoperability Conformance Specifications, which will define sub-sets of iccMAX for particular implementation domains.
 Where appropriate hese will become part of published specifications.